cfjedimaster/introduction-to-jquery/readme.md

 This series is provided free of charge, but if you find it useful, I'd appreciate a visit to my [Amazon Wishlist](http://www.amazon.com/wishlist/2TCL1D08EZEYE).

+As I find mistakes, or things that may not exactly clear, I'll be updating the [errata](errata.md).

 | Video         | Code        |
 | ------------- |-------------|
 | [Unit 1](https://www.youtube.com/watch?v=u08toYzodwE&index=1&list=PL_z-rqJYNijrtVAc5qQbkzHnDELANGiOn)        | [unit1](/unit1)       |